 Time: 15 minutes

 Each group should hang their poster somewhere in the classroom.
-One person from each group will appoint one person to share their findings with the classroom.
+Each group will appoint one person to share the group's findings with the classroom.

 Time: 20 Minutes